Generic name: Articaine hydrochloride 40mg in 1mL, Epinephrine Bitartrate 0.01mg in 1mL

-|Volume (mL)||Total dose of articaine HCl (mg)|
+|Procedure||Volume (mL)||Total dose of articaine HCl (mg)|

-The recommended doses serve only as a guide to the amount of anesthetic required for most routine procedures.
-The actual volumes to be used depend on a number of factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
-In all cases, the smallest dose that will produce the desired result should be given.
+The recommended dosages of ZORCAINE in healthy adults serve only as a guide to the amount of anesthetic required for most routine dental procedures.
+The dosages to be used in adults depend on several factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
+In all cases, administer the lowest dosage that will produce the desired result.

 Maximum Recommended Dosages

-Dose reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
-No studies have been performed in patients with renal or liver dysfunction.
-Caution should be used in patients with severe liver disease. [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5, and 8.6)]
+Lower dosages or dosage reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
+No studies have been performed in patients with renal or liver impairment.
+Exercise caution when using ZORCAINE in patients with severe liver disease. [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5, and 8.6)]

 More about Zorcaine (articaine / epinephrine)